 La Grange Restaurant is hidden down a little back road, less than 100 metres from the tourist office in the centre of Morzine, and only 100 metres from the bottom of the Pleney, making it a great alternative to eating up the mountain.

-Located near the Pleney lift and l’Opera nightclub, L’Etale is reputed to be one of Morzine's best restaurants, serving great food at a reasonable price.
-It is a versatile restaurant for families and groups, although in high season if you’re in a large group it’s definitely worth booking ahead as it does get very busy.
+Located near the Pleney lift and lโOpera nightclub, LโEtale is reputed to be one of Morzine's best restaurants, serving great food at a reasonable price.
+It's a versatile restaurant for families and groups, although in high season if youโre in a large group itโs definitely worth booking ahead as it does get very busy.

-Le Pointe de Nyon offers stunning mountain views and a unique nature park with birds of prey alongside a menu of traditional French and Savoyard dishes.
-Its famous Savoyard burger with Reblochon and red wine onion compote is a must-try.
-Open daily with activities for all ages, it’s perfect for a mountain day out.
+Le Pointe de Nyon combines stunning mountain views with a unique nature park featuring impressive birds of prey, creating a memorable experience alongside its menu of traditional French and Savoyard dishes.
+The restaurantโs famous Savoyard burger layered with melting Reblochon and a rich red-wine onion compote, is an absolute must-try.
+Open daily and offering activities for all ages, itโs an ideal destination for a full mountain day out, whether youโre dining, exploring or simply soaking up the scenery.

 Aquariaz is an aquatic paradise set in the heart of Avoriaz offering a huge water park made up of a gentle flowing indoor river, a slidewinder (an aquatic halfpipe), a toddlers paddling pool and water playhouse, a large pool with natural climbing walls.